Yvonne78/myproject-rep/.github/ISSUE_TEMPLATE/feature_request.md

 projects: Bugs

 ---
+# Description of the feature request

-**Is your feature request related to a problem?
-Please describe.**
+## Is your feature request related to a problem or is this a new system requirement?

+**Problem:** yes/no
+**New system requirement:** yes/no

+**Description:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is or what the new system requirement is.

+## What is the goal of your feature request?
+A clear and consise description of what the problem or what the new system requirement is.

+## What is the propose of your feature request?
+A short description of what should be achieved.

-**Describe the solution you'd like**
+## Describe the solution you'd like
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+## Are there known dependencies to other requests, bugs or parts of the system?

-**Additional context**
+## Additional context**
 Add any other context or screenshots about the feature request here.

+# Analysis of the feature requset (IT)

+**Estimated effort: **